deepin-community/suitesparse/README.md

                 algorithm design collaboration: Iain Duff

 Some codes optionally use METIS 5.1.0.
-This package is located in SuiteSparse in the `CHOLMOD/SuiteSparse_metis` directory.
-Its use is optional.
-To compile CHOLMOD without it, use the CMAKE_OPTIONS="-DNPARTITION=1" setting.
-The use of METIS can improve ordering quality for some matrices, particularly large 3D discretizations.
-METIS has been slightly modified for use in SuiteSparse; see the `CHOLMOD/SuiteSparse_metis/README.txt` file for details.
+This package is located in SuiteSparse in the metis-5.1.0 directory.
+Its use is optional, so you can remove it before compiling SuiteSparse, if you desire.
+The use of METIS will improve the ordering quality.
+METIS has been slightly modified for use in SuiteSparse; see the metis-5.1.0/README.txt file for details.
+SuiteSparse can use the unmodified METIS 5.1.0, however.
+To use your own copy of METIS, or a pre-installed copy of METIS use 'make MY_METIS_LIB=-lmymetis' or 'make MY_METIS_LIB=/my/stuff/metis-5.1.0/whereeveritis/libmetis.so
+      MY_METIS_INC=/my/stuff/metis-5.1.0/include'.
+If you want to use METIS in MATLAB, however, you MUST use the version provided here, in SuiteSparse/metis-5.1.0.
+The MATLAB interface to METIS required some small changes in METIS itself to get it to work.
+The original METIS 5.1.0 will segfault MATLAB.

 Refer to each package for license, copyright, and author information.
-All codes are authored or co-authored by Timothy A. Davis (email: davis@tamu.edu), except for METIS (by George Karypis), GraphBLAS/cpu_features (by Google), GraphBLAS/lz4, zstd, and xxHash (by Yann Collet, now at Facebook), and GraphBLAS/CUDA/jitify.hpp (by NVIDIA).
-Parts of GraphBLAS/CUDA are Copyright (c) by NVIDIA.
-Please refer to each of these licenses.
+All codes are authored or co-authored by Timothy A. Davis.
+email: davis@tamu.edu

-Licenses for each package are located in the following files, all in PACKAGENAME/Doc/License.txt, and these files are also concatenated into the top-level LICENSE.txt file.
+Licenses for each package are located in the following files, all in PACKAGENAME/Doc/License.txt:

+    AMD/Doc/License.txt
+    BTF/Doc/License.txt
+    CAMD/Doc/License.txt
+    CCOLAMD/Doc/License.txt
+    CHOLMOD/Doc/License.txt
+    COLAMD/Doc/License.txt
+    CSparse/Doc/License.txt
+    CXSparse/Doc/License.txt
+    GPUQREngine/Doc/License.txt
+    KLU/Doc/License.txt
+    LDL/Doc/License.txt
+    MATLAB_Tools/Doc/License.txt
+    Mongoose/Doc/License.txt
+    RBio/Doc/License.txt
+    SPQR/Doc/License.txt
+    SuiteSparse_GPURuntime/Doc/License.txt
+    ssget/Doc/License.txt
+    UMFPACK/Doc/License.txt
+    GraphBLAS/Doc/License.txt

+These files are also present, but they are simply copies of the above license files for CXSparse and ssget:

+    CXSparse_newfiles/Doc/License.txt
+    CSparse/MATLAB/ssget/Doc/License.txt
+    CXSparse/MATLAB/ssget/Doc/License.txt

+METIS 5.0.1 is distributed with SuiteSparse, and is Copyright (c) by George Karypis.
+Please refer to that package for its License.

 -----------------------------------------------------------------------------
 QUICK START FOR MATLAB USERS (Linux or Mac):
 -----------------------------------------------------------------------------

+Uncompress the SuiteSparse.zip or SuiteSparse.tar.gz archive file (they contain the same thing).
 Suppose you place SuiteSparse in the /home/me/SuiteSparse folder.

 Add the SuiteSparse/lib folder to your run-time library path.
 On Linux, add this to your ~/.bashrc script, assuming /home/me/SuiteSparse is the location of